echatignoux/CalibInc/README.md

 Code and material for the articles :

-* *"For a sound use of healthcare data in epidemiology: evaluation of a calibration model for count data with application to prediction of cancer incidence in areas without cancer registry"*[1]
+* *For a sound use of healthcare data in epidemiology: evaluation of a calibration model for count data with application to prediction of cancer incidence in areas without cancer registry*[1]
-* *"How to produce sound predictions of incidence at a district level using either healthcare or mortality data in the absence of a national registry: the example of cancer in France"*[2]
+* *How to produce sound predictions of incidence at a district level using either healthcare or mortality data in the absence of a national registry: the example of cancer in France*[2]

 R-package